kimjuls/best-practice-java-spring-boot/README.md

 This template leverages various elements such as:

-- Exception Handling with `ExceptionHandler` and `ControllerAdvice`
+- Exception Handling with `ExceptionHandler` and `RestControllerAdvice`
-- Request Interception with `Interceptor`
+- Implementation of "Envelope-pattern" with `RestControllerAdvice`
 - Database Interaction with JPA and Hibernate
 - Security Implementation